jeremytammik/tbc/a/1807_createviaoffset.md

 I'll try out this percentage thingy on your sample models and see how I fare.

-Later: I tried to followed the devteam suggestion of using a percentage instead of a fixed additional offset, and it did not work for me at all.
+Later: I tried to follow the devteam suggestion of using a percentage instead of a fixed additional offset, and it did not work for me at all.
 I tried both 110%, which would suit your needs, and 10%.
-In both cases, it still trows the `InvalidOperationException` saying 'loop couldn't be properly trimmed.'
+In both cases, it still throws the `InvalidOperationException` saying 'loop couldn't be properly trimmed.'

 Maybe they tested on a more recent development version of Revit.